 Upon meeting certain conditions and serving a disproportionately high share of Texas' and South Carolina's low income patients, five of our facilities located in Texas and one facility located in South Carolina received additional reimbursement from each state's DSH fund.
 The Texas and South Carolina programs have been renewed for each state's 2012 fiscal years (covering the period of October 1, 2011 through September 30, 2012 for each state).
-In connection with these DSH programs, included in our financial results was an aggregate of \$10 million and \$12 million during the three-month periods ended March 31, 2012 and 2011, respectively.
+In connection with these DSH programs, included in our financial results was an aggregate of \$12 million and \$11 million during the three-month periods ended June 30, 2012 and 2011, respectively, and \$23 million during each of the six-month periods ended June 30, 2012 and 2011.

-In April, 2012, the THHSC published a proposed rule that would change the Texas Medicaid Disproportionate Share Hospital ("Texas Medicaid DSH") methodology, which, if implemented, could reduce reimbursements to us effective July 1, 2012.
-Although we can provide no assurance as to the ultimate outcome of this rule, or its ultimate impact on our consolidated financial results, if this proposed rule is implemented as currently drafted, our future Texas Medicaid DSH reimbursements could be reduced by approximately \$16 million annually, beginning July 1, 2012.
-As of March 31, 2012, we have approximately \$20 million of receivables recorded in connection with Texas Medicaid DSH reimbursements covering the period of October, 2011 through March, 2012, \$8 million of which was paid to us in April, 2012.
+In April, 2012, the THHSC published a proposed rule that would change the Texas Medicaid Disproportionate Share Hospital ("Texas Medicaid DSH") methodology, which, if implemented, would have reduced reimbursements to us effective July 1, 2012.
+However, the THHSC has not yet implemented the final rule.
+Although we can provide no assurance as to the ultimate outcome of this rule, or its ultimate impact on our consolidated financial results, if this proposed rule is implemented as currently drafted, our future Texas Medicaid DSH reimbursements could be reduced by approximately \$16 million annually in the period following its implementation.
+As of June 30, 2012, we have approximately \$7 million of receivables recorded in connection with Texas Medicaid DSH reimbursements covering the period of October, 2011 through June, 2012 (\$1 million of which was paid to us in July, 2012).
 Although at this time we expect to fully collect the remainder of the Texas Medicaid DSH receivables, as previously disclosed, since receipt of the Texas Medicaid DSH reimbursements is contingent on certain public hospitals in Texas making Inter-Governmental Transfers to the state, we can provide no assurance that we will ultimately collect all of the estimated amounts due to us.

-Assuming that the South Carolina DSH program is renewed for the state's 2013 fiscal year at amounts similar to the 2012 fiscal year program, and assuming the Texas DSH program is renewed for the state's 2013 fiscal year at an reduced annual rate as contemplated in the above-mentioned proposed rule (resulting in a \$16 million annual reduction effective July 1, 2012), we estimate our aggregate reimbursements pursuant to these programs to be approximately \$28 million during the remaining nine months of 2012.
+Assuming that the South Carolina DSH program is renewed for the state's 2013 fiscal year at amounts similar to the 2012 fiscal year program, and assuming the Texas DSH program is renewed for the state's 2013 fiscal year at an reduced annual rate as contemplated in the above-mentioned proposed rule (assuming a \$16 million annual reduction effective October 1, 2012), we estimate our aggregate reimbursements pursuant to these programs to be approximately \$16 million during the remaining six months of 2012.
 Failure to renew these DSH programs beyond their scheduled termination dates, failure of the public hospitals to provide the necessary IGTs for the states' share of the DSH programs, failure of our hospitals that currently receive DSH payments to qualify for future DSH funds under these programs, or reductions in reimbursements, could have a material adverse effect on our future results of operations.